How to make an Unicorn Book that is sure to make the little girl or tween in your life smile! It is a simple kid craft and makes a great party craft!

 Add more dimension by layering colors- like for the leaves, I added a whimsical blue layer beneath the green to add more drama.

 Also, keep it simple.
-Like for the flowers, I did not go overboard with the details, instead I just layered three wonky circle shapes.
+As for the flowers, I did not go overboard with the details, instead, I just layered three wonky circle shapes.
 ALSO READ: How to Make Felt Flowers Video

 I covered the whole book with a sheet of felt in this pretty aqua shade.
 If you don’t have a sheet of felt that is large enough to cover the whole book, you could use a good quality wrapping paper instead.